oemof-heat/energy-system-planning-workshop/README.md

 6. Install oemof.solph: https://oemof-solph.readthedocs.io/en/latest/readme.html#installation
 7. Download and install Solver 'cbc' für Python 3.7: https://oemof-solph.readthedocs.io/en/latest/readme.html#installing-a-solver
 8. Download energy-system-planning-workshop (Planspiel) from this repository and store all files with the given folder structure on your harddrive in a defined project-foler
-9. In Terminal Window: Navigate to the project-foler
+9. In Terminal Window: Navigate to the project-folder
 10. Install all required packages using the command “pip install –r requirements.txt”

 # Operation